 Did you know nearly half of companies don’t have a defined digital marketing plan?
-With online marketing strategies driving a higher ROI, this statistic is pretty alarming.
+With online marketing strategies driving a higher ROI, this statistic is pretty surprising.
 If you’re not investing in digital marketing currently, you’re likely missing out on valuable leads and revenue–and who wants to do that?
 Digital marketing strategies are powerful on their own, but when orchestrated with the perfect pieces, they can be a recipe for serious success.
-Each element is used to support each other, creating a complete digital marketing plan every company needs to compete in the modern online world.

 Do you have a digital marketing plan in place yet?
 Even if you do, here are the top 7 elements of a successful digital marketing plan that’ll get your business up and conquering online in no time.